House Rules: Simplification the Autistic Way

 - Concentration broken

-The Wound System
+The Exhaustion System

-Recovery: 1 Wound recovered per Long Rest.
+Recovery: 1 Exhaustion point recovered per Long Rest.

 Additional House Rules